Skip to Main Content

 Interlibrary Loan

-If the book you want has been checked out, you first will have the opportunity to request an available copy from another CSU through the CSU+ service found in OneSearch.
-If the book you want is not available from another CSU, you also may try finding a similar item by searching the related Library of Congress subject headings for your particular title.
+If the book you want has been checked out or is not part of the Pollak Library's collection, you will have the opportunity to request an available copy from another CSU library or a library outside of the CSU system through the CSU+ service found in OneSearch.

-Please feel free to sign up for your ILLiad account by placing your mouse over "Borrow" on the Pollak Library home page and then clicking on the "My ILLiad Login" link.
-A link to "My ILLiad Login" is also available below.
+More information is available by placing your mouse over "Borrow" on the Pollak Library home page and then clicking on the "Interlibrary Loan: ILL" link.
+A link to the corresponding page is also available below.

 Related Links: